Should You Rent the Cabin and How Much Can You Charge?

 Ideally the cottage will be booked quickly.
 If not, the newspaper and internet advertising costs can add up.

 Renters add to wear, tear, and cottage repairs

 We know that a cottage requires significant maintenance, even when it is used sporadically on our weekend visits and holidays.

-Increasing the traffic is going to bump up the wear and tear.
-It’s also reasonable to assume that some renters won’t follow the rules on the use of the septic system, boats, appliances, etc.
+Increasing the traffic bumps up the wear and tear.
+It’s also reasonable to assume that some renters won’t follow the rules on the use of the septic system, boats, and appliances.

-The end result will be extra costs.
-Sometimes big ones.
+The end result will be extra costs that could wipe out the profits.

 Most renters will want an all-inclusive deal.
 This means you have to account for your electricity, wifi, and water at the very least.
 Firewood and propane costs might also be included.

 Don’t forget rental insurance coverage